Textualize/trogon/README.md

 ## Roadmap

-Trogon is usable now, and it is only 2 lines (!) of code to add to an existing project.
+Trogon is usable now.
+It is only 2 lines (!) of code to add to an existing project.

 It is still in an early stage of development, and we have lots of improvements planned for it.